-- 1. If you were born before July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 701⁄2 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 701⁄2.
-If you were born on or after July 1, 1949, you are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 72.
-The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - 2.
+- 1. RMDs for 2023 and Beyond Beginning in 2023, if you were born in 1951 or later, you are required to take a minimum distribution from your IRA for the year in which you reach age 73 and for each year thereafter.
+You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 73.
+The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - RMDs Prior to 2023 If you were born before July 1, 1949, you were required to take your first RMD from your IRA for the year in which you attained age 701⁄2 and for each year thereafter.
+If you were born on or after July 1, 1949, but before January 1, 1951, you were required to take your first RMD from your IRA for the year in which you attained age 72 and for each year thereafter. - 3.
 The applicable divisor generally is determined using the Uniform Lifetime Table provided by the IRS.
 If your spouse is your sole designated beneficiary for the entire calendar year, and is more than 10 years younger than you, the required minimum distribution is determined each year using the actual joint life expectancy of you and your spouse obtained from the Joint Life Expectancy Table provided by the IRS, rather than the life expectancy divisor from the Uniform Lifetime Table.